 The key weaknesses of Saxo are:

 Saxo capital markets Australia offering is more than just currency trading.
 The broker has a wide range of services from share trading to contract for difference (CFDs).
-Below shows the wide range of markets offered all matches by low brokerage.
+Below shows the wide range of markets offered all matches by low brokerage fees and commissions.

 Shares trading is one of the most popular services offered by Saxo Capital Markets.
-They offer share trading in Australian, USA, UK, Singapore and even Chinese stocks.
+They offer share trading in Australia, USA, UK, Singapore and even Chinese stocks.
 Overall, traders have access to over 19,000 shares overseas across 36 exchanges.
-There share trading offering won “Outstanding Value International Share Trading” in both 2017 and 2018.
-Other share related services are over 3,100 ETFs, ETCs and ETNs and they also offer over 1,200 listed options.
-Below shows the Saxo Capital Markets Australia brokerage to other leading stockbrokers.
+Their share trading offering won “Outstanding Value International Share Trading” in both 2017 and 2018.
+Other share related services are over 3,101 ETFs, ETCs and ETNs and they also offer over 1,200 listed options.
+Below shows the Saxo Capital Markets brokerage fees compared to other leading stockbrokers.

-The key areas of this Saxo Capital Markets Australia review was on their currency trading offering.
-This includes the ability to trader across 182 forex spot pairs and over 140 forwards.
-There are four key component that lead traders to choose Saxo for currency trading.
+The key areas of this Saxo Capital Markets review were on their currency trading offering.
+This includes the ability to trade across 182 forex spot pairs, over 140 forwards and +40 FX vanilla options.
+Four key components lead FX traders to choose Saxo for currency trading.

 i) ‘Tier 1’ Liquidity